Rohani Barb (Dawkinsia Rohani)

-The Rohani Barb has an aluminous yellow-green fishnet pattern across the top half of its body contrasted with silver and displays a black teardrop mark just above the tail.
-It has a red and black dorsal fin a reddish colour caudal and anal fin and transparent pectoral and pelvic fins.
+There is an aluminous yellow-green fishnet pattern across the top half of the Rohani Barb's body, contrasted with silver and a black teardrop mark above the tail.
+The dorsal fin is red and black, the caudal and anal fins are reddish, and the pectoral and pelvic fins are transparent.

 |Scientific Name||Dawkinsia Rohani|